cseelye/terrain-model/README.md

 ./download_elevation_data.py --gpx-file work/hitw.gpx \
                              --padding 0.2
 ```
 4. Create the mesh, using the same coordinates from the previous steps.
-Try the Z exaggeration if you want to make the mountains more prominent.
+Try the Z exaggeration if you want to make the features more prominent.
 I find this makes the model more interesting and closer to what it "felt" like in real life in areas without large elevation changes.
 ```
 ./build_model.py --gpx-file work/hitw.gpx \
                  --padding 0.2 \